 With sentiment analysis in Google Sheets, you can automatically organize data by sentiments positive, negative, and neutral.

-Say that you have thousands of rows with customer feedback, product reviews or tweets in a spreadsheet.
-How can you process all this information and get insights from your data?
-How can you understand what people are praising or complaining about without having to read each text.
+Say that you have thousands of rows of customer feedback, product reviews or tweets.
+How can you process all this information and gain insights?
+How can you understand if customers are happy or angry without having to read each text.
 You’d use a machine learning model, like this free online sentiment analyzer to go through these texts in a matter of seconds.

-In this post, we’ll go over how you can use MonkeyLearn add-on for doing sentiment analysis in Google Sheets and analyze your data at scale.
+In this post, we’ll go over how you can use MonkeyLearn’s Google Sheets add-on and API service in more detail, so you can analyze text at scale.

-Adding value to your spreadsheets by performing Sentiment Analysis is pretty straightforward.
-No previous coding experience is needed at all.
+Adding value to your spreadsheets by performing sentiment analysis is pretty straightforward.
+No previous coding experience is needed.
 With MonkeyLearn’s Google Sheets add-on, you are a couple of clicks away from analyzing sentiment.
 You just need to follow 5 simple steps:

 Go to the Add-ons menu in Google Sheets and click Get Add-ons:

 Then, search for MonkeyLearn in the Google Sheets marketplace and add the add-on for free:

 Go here to get your API Key.
 Copy your key to your clipboard and go to the Add-ons menu, MonkeyLearn, and click Set token.
 A pop up with a textbox will appear for you to type or paste your API Key:

 You are now ready to import or upload the data you want to analyze.
 Once you have your data on a spreadsheet, make sure to organize the texts you want to analyze so that they are laid out in only one column.